Use RBMPs if you need:

 - to contribute to the delivery of the plan or maximise potential funding for a project

-There are strong links between RBMPs and the UK’s Marine Strategy which implements the Marine Strategy Framework Directive.
+There are strong links between RBMPs and the UK’s marine strategy which implements the Marine Strategy Regulations 2010.
 Measures in the RBMPs will contribute to achieving good environmental status in the UK seas.

 See the UK’s Marine Strategy Part 3: programme of measures.